14 CFR Part 91: General Aviation

 Injuries: 1 Uninjured.

 The responding Federal Aviation Administration (FAA) inspector conducted an examination of the airplane’s fuel systems at the accident site.
 No discrepancies were noted and sufficient fuel to operate the airplane was on board at the time of the accident.
 A post wreckage recovery engine run was conducted with FAA oversight.
-The engine started, produced, and maintained power without any discrepancies noted during the test run.
+An engine run was conducted with operational checks of the carburetor heat system and magnetos.
+Additionally, full power and engine acceleration checks were performed with no discrepancies noted.
+The engine started, produced, and maintained power with no anomalies noted during the test run.

 VENICE - The pilot of a Cessna 152 airplane walked away without a scratch after he crashed near the Venice Airport on Friday morning.